joakimlees/joakimlees/README.md

 # Hello there, I'm Joakim Lee

-> I'm a believer in hard work - not in "talent"
+> I'm a believer in hard work - not "talent"

 ## Front-End Developer